pidupuis/grunt-submake/README.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

+Do not hesitate to open an [issue](https://github.com/pidupuis/grunt-submake/issues) to report a bug.
+Any ideas of improvement are also welcome as issue.

 ## Release History
 0.1.0 : can run `make` for subprojects (no options available)